brct-james/guild-golems/README.md

 - - `GET .../users`
 - - Implemented `metrics` package to handle these and other metrics
 - Split timecalc functions into their own package
+- Refactored world into multiple parts, e.g. world, regions, locales as separate json & database entries
+- - Linked by symbols, no hierarchy
+- - Json stored in individual files, loaded into `regions` `locales` etc maps e.g. `map[string]etc` where the string is Symbol for DB
+- - - I have split json out and updated schema files, updated how the world is loaded from json into the DB, created some helper functions in the world schema for accessing the data, and updated everything that uses the WDB with the new functions

 ### v0.0.1